TheresaLui/SelfHelpContent_v2/articles/azurebackup-crc-extensionprescripttimeout.md

 **To change the timeout**:

-In the Linux window go to the /etc/azure path and edit the **VMSnapshotScriptPluginConfig.json** file with the approximate time out value required to complete the script.
+In the Linux window go to the **/etc/azure** path and edit **VMSnapshotScriptPluginConfig.json** file with the approximate time out value required to complete the script.

 > [!NOTE]
 > Maximum value of timeout is 1800 seconds (30 minutes), for more information refer this [article](https://docs.microsoft.com/azure/backup/backup-azure-linux-app-consistent#steps-to-configure-pre-script-and-post-script).